stevedatadog/katacoda-scenarios/api-automation-iac/4-terraform/1-terraform.md

 If you have only a small cloud footprint, rarely provision new services, or you’re a one-person team, interacting with our API from ad hoc scripts and shell one-liners may be as much automation as you need.
-If you’re a growing team without a well-established workflow, or your scale has outgrown your existing tooling, an infrastructure-as-code (IaC) tool is worth looking into.
+If you’re a growing team without a well-established workflow, or your scale has outgrown your existing tooling, it's worth looking into an infrastructure-as-code (IaC) tool.

 Terraform is a popular IaC tool for managing infrastructure across many providers, on and off the cloud.
 The Datadog provider for Terraform allows you to provision monitors and dashboards at the same time that you provision your system.

 ## Shut down Stately!
-Before continuing, shut down the Stately! application that is running under docker-compose: `cd /root/lab/ && docker-compose down`{{execute}} You're going to start up a new instance of the application using Terraform.
+Before continuing, shut down the Stately! application that is running under docker-compose: `cd /root/lab/ && docker-compose down`{{execute}}.
+You're going to start up a new instance of the application using Terraform.
 ## Terraform configuration
-There are three Terraform files that provision this application.
+Three Terraform files provision this application.
 Open the IDE and look at each of these files:

 `lab/terraform/variables.tf`{{open}} brings your API and Application keys into scope from the environment.